DLuCJ/cmprsn/compresslearn/huff_learning/README.md

 d : [111]

 Note that Moffat-Turpin employ a nearly identical scheme, except that they start the most probable symbol off with a code of all 1 bits and subtract instead of add.
 When the length increases, Moffat-Turpin left shift and then subtract, as opposed to add and then left shift.
-And we've actually got an algo to do this now, which you can see in the corresponding gist.

 Then we can encode our data by doing the following: code <- base[length] + (symbol_id - offset[length])       //find the basecode and add i for the ith symbol with that length